business4s/domain-oriented-scala-style-guide/README.md

 ### Don't use FP primitives in the business interfaces

 Monoid is typically not a business-domain concept.
+While domain objects might form certain algebraic structures, this should be an implementation detail, not a first-class property.

 ```scala 3
 // Wrong